TechnicallyRachel/twitterRamsBot/README.md

 If you want to continually tweet, you have to host your code from a computer that is always on.
 For me this meant using my Raspberry Pi 3.

 Make a github repository of your code.
 Get a public SSH key from your pi and post it to your repository on GitHub (We do this to let the raspi and github communicate).
-Navigate to the Python directory and create a new directory on your pi and *clone your github repository* to it.
+Navigate to the Python directory and create a new directory on your pi and clone your github repository to it.
+Also make a duplicate of the credentials.py file.
 To easily execute my code, I made a shell script that pulls from the latests version of my git repository.
-So in my directory that I made on the pi, I created a file run.sh and here is what I put:
+So in my directory that I just made on the pi, I created a file run.sh and here is what I put:

    #!/bin/bash